JoaoSouMoreira/weather-forecast/README.md

 * Could improve on overall UX/UI
 * Extend weather forecasts to longer dates or more frequent
 * Introduce more cities, or even base cities off of a country pick list first
+* Needs some further evaluation on what data would be best used in a component's state or moved into an independent store
+* Add some customization such as different themes.
+Maybe using [Bootswatch](https://bootswatch.com/)